Overview

 Industry Specific Models

 Some industries have unique characteristics such that they depart in meaningful ways from the standard model of the firm.
-The typical example of this are firms in the financial industry.
+The typical example of this are firms within the financial industry.